pvavra/datalad-hirni/docs/source/demos/demo_reproducibility.rst

 For the purpose of this demo, we will simply list the commands needed to get a BIDS dataset from the study dataset.
 For reference: This is the exact same thing we do in the `conversion demo <{filename}../datamanagement/conversion.rst#demo-conversion-to-bids>`_ ::

-  % datalad rev-create localizer_scans
+  % datalad create localizer_scans
   % cd localizer_scans
-  % datalad run-procedure setup_bids_dataset
+  % datalad run-procedure cfg_bids
   % datalad install --dataset . --source https://github.com/psychoinformatics-de/hirni-demo sourcedata --recursive
   % datalad hirni-spec2bids --anonymize sourcedata/studyspec.json sourcedata/*/studyspec.json